pistack/TRXASprefitpack/README.md

     1. Convolution of exponential decay and (gaussian, cauchy, pseudo voigt approximation) instrumental response function.
     2. Convolution of damped oscillation and (gaussian, cauchy, pseudo voigt approximation) instrumental response function.
     3. Sum of above two model.

+ 3. For irf convoluted exponential decay model, you can select which lifetimes are shared or not.

- 3. Save and load fitting result through `hdf5` format
+ 4. Save and load fitting result through `hdf5` format

- 4. Provides routine to evaluate confidence interval and compare two fit based on `f-test`.
+ 5. Provides routine to evaluate confidence interval and compare two fit based on `f-test`.

 * See source documents for stable version [Docs](https://trxasprefitpack.readthedocs.io/en/stable/)
 * See source documents for latest version [Docs](https://trxasprefitpack.readthedocs.io/en/latest/)